My father built this Heathkit CR-1 Crystal Radio for me for my birthday when I was in the 5th grade, circa 1959. I helped ;0)…..

 You could make it completely waterproof (less the earphone) by squirting a small blob of clear silicone “liquid nails” or hot glue into the ends of the heat shrink tubing to fully encapsulate it.
 Simple, no-frills and effective with design tradeoffs to minimize complexity and size.
 Perfect for emergencies when everything is “out”.

 Another fun exercise is to demonstrate these radios for your local youth groups.
 In that case, you can also have them play with the basic Foxhole Radio circuit but with using alternate detector materials rather than the razor blade or a germanium diode.

 In the early days of crystal radios, galena (lead sulfide) crystals were found to be effective as a semiconductor when probed with the Cats Whisker.
 (I need a smaller Cat’s Whisker!)

 Have the kids try various minerals from your handy-dandy minerals collection assortment or rocks they find locally.
 Some work, some won’t.

 Galena works well, or try iron pyrite (iron sulfide – or “fools gold”).
 That mineral also works.

-After connecting the mineral to the Foxhole Radio tuning coil, have them probe the surface of the mineral with one wire from the earphone.
+After connecting the mineral to the Foxhole Radio tuning coil, have the kids probe the surface of the mineral with one wire from the earphone.
 When they hear a radio station, eyes LIGHT UP!
 WOW!
 Fun.
 Any future Engineer or Scientist worthy of the title will quickly reveal themselves via their ensuing curiosity.